hagmannStephan/m183-tresor-app/tresorapp-doc/General.md

 5. `Save`
 6. Open the file `tresordb.sql` in the `resources` Folder and press the Execute button at the top right side
 ## Check if everything worked
-Open the URL [http://localhost:3000/user/users](http://localhost:3000/user/users) and check if you can see User Entries.
+Open the URL [http://localhost:3000/user/users](http://localhost:3000/user/users) and check if you can see User Entries (doesn't work any more in the current version of the app).